visannicoleta/ing-webapp/README.md

-# My App
+# ING Webapp

-Welcome to **My App**!
+Welcome to **ING Webapp**!
 This project is a [Vue.js](https://vuejs.org/) application designed to provide a seamless user experience with intuitive design and robust functionality.

 ## Project setup
 ```